 The City’s Climate Vulnerability Assessment was released in 2019 and can be viewed here.

-In 2021, the Office of Planning, Development and Sustainability released a 20-year retrospective on the climate work done by the City of Medford.
+In 2021, the Office of Planning, Development and Sustainability released a 20-year Retrospective on the climate work done by the City of Medford.

 Medford has also created a hazard mitigation plan, the most current of which was updated in 2017.
 Hazard mitigation planning is a proactive effort to identify actions that can be taken to reduce the dangers to life and property from natural hazard events.
 In the greater Boston area hazard mitigation planning tends to focus most on flooding, which is the most likely natural hazard to impact these communities.
 The Federal Disaster Mitigation Act of 2000 requires all municipalities that wish to be eligible to receive FEMA funding for hazard mitigation grants, to adopt a local multi-hazard mitigation plan and update this plan in five year intervals.

-Metro Mayors Coalition, a group of 15 Boston-area mayors tackling climate change issues together.
+Metro Mayors Coalition, a group of 16 Boston-area mayors tackling climate change issues together.
 In 2015 they signed a commitment to climate preparedness and in 2016 signed a historic agreement to go net-zero region-wide by 2050.

 Climate Mayors, a US mayors group working on local action to reduce greenhouse gas emissions and to support federal and global-level policy actions.

-Additionally, Medford is a founding member of the New England Municipal Sustainability Network.
+Medford is a founding member of the New England Municipal Sustainability Network.

-Medford is a Massachusetts Green Community, and has been reporting on our municipal green house gasses annually since 2010.
-We are also part of the US Department of Energy Better Buildings Challenge, where we were the first Massachusetts community to join the Challenge.
-Our annual Better Buildings data is shared here.
+Medford is part of the US Department of Energy Better Buildings Challenge, where we were the first Massachusetts community to join the Challenge.

 According to the Trust for Public Land, 100% of Medford homes are located within a ten-minute walk of a park.
 Parks can counter urban heat, store carbon in trees, plants, and soil, and absorb stormwater to reduce flooding.
 They are important urban infrastructure that make cities better equipped to fight climate change.
+Learn more about Medford’s green space here.

-Medford’s commitment to climate resiliency goes back to 1999 when the City joined the Cities for Climate Protection Campaign, sponsored by the International Council for Local Environmental Initiatives (ICLEI).
+Medford’s commitment to climate resiliency dates back to 1999 when the City joined the Cities for Climate Protection Campaign, sponsored by the International Council for Local Environmental Initiatives (ICLEI).
 This partnership between the City and ICLEI allowed the City to hire a graduate student intern to complete a greenhouse gas emissions inventory during the summer of 1999.
 Read the press release, the original Memorandum of Understanding between Medford and ICLEI, and the list of the other 55 cities participating in this initiative here.

-Take action.
+Take Action

-- Reduce waste: buy less, recycle and reuse, compost food waste.
+✓ Reduce waste: buy less, recycle and reuse, compost food waste

-Learn more.
+Learn More

 Medford has produced a series of reports and documents on energy use, climate change impacts and more.
 Read them here:

-- Greenhouse Gas inventory: completed in 2017 with 2015 data, and in 2019 with 2017 data.
+- Greenhouse Gas inventory: completed in 2017 with 2015 data, and in 2019 with 2017 data

 - Policy paper on the fiscal impacts of climate change on the City of Medford: written by Fernando Gabriel Cafferata of Harvard University for Medford’s Climate Change Vulnerability Assessment